-Editor’s Note: This page was updated on April 4, 2016, to reflect revised rankings.
-The U.S. News academic reputation rankings are shown as a third point of comparison.
+Editor’s Note: This page was updated on March 21, 2020, to reflect revised rankings.
+The U.S. News national university rankings and academic reputation rankings are shown as a point of comparison with the academic department rankings.

 On this page, we compare the aggregate ranking of 15 disciplines in both private elite universities and public universities.
-(Example: Harvard has 14 disciplines that are ranked, and the average national ranking across all 14 disciplines is 5.93, with Harvard having only one department ranked lower than 20th in the nation.)
-All universities below have aggregate departmental rankings of 52nd or higher.
+(Example: Harvard has 14 disciplines that are ranked, and the average national ranking across all 14 disciplines is 5.6, with Harvard having only one department ranked lower than 20th in the nation.)

 (See list below.)